hyajam/solidity-babyjubjub/README.md

-# solidity-babyjubjub
+# babyjubjub-solidity

-A babyjubjub elliptic curve implementation in solidity
+A fork of https://github.com/yondonfu/sol-baby-jubjub with multiple changes.